How to Decide the Payment Terms for Your Small Business

 Get a Small Business Loan to Improve Cash Flow

 Once you settle on payment terms for your business according to what’s reasonable for your industry, make sure to note your terms on contracts, purchase orders, and invoices.
 Don't forget to list late payment fees or discounts for early payments.
 When cash flow is lower than normal, a small business loan can provide needed funds.
 At Camino Financial, we work with clients from a wide variety of industries and match them with the best loan for their businesses.
 You can fill out a simple application online from the comfort of your home or office and receive funding within 4-10 business days.
-No collateral is required and Camino Financial has limited restrictions on fund usage.
 Why not contact us today so we can help you achieve long-term financial success?

 Apply for a small business loan today!